TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Signals.rst

   :php:`File` instances), a string defining the type of task being executed and an array containing the configuration for that task.

-See the :ref:`section about Services <architecture-components-services>` for more information about this class.
+See the :ref:`section about Services <fal-architecture-components-services>` for more information about this class.